-of the North Atlantic.
-Our port has modern and safe means to carry out these operations, both at berthing points and for ships at anchor.
-In the latter case, the bunkering is carried out with barges from Spabunker 61 and Petrobay, with capacities of 2,320 and 3,119 cubic metres respectively.
+Our port has modern and safe equipment to carry out this type of operation, both at the berths and for ships at anchor.
+In the latter case, fuel supply is usually carried out by the Cap Mejean and Anafi barges, with capacities of 3,500 and 4,584 tons respectively.

-Anchorage area of the Port of Santa Cruz de Tenerife
+Anchorage area of the Port of Santa Cruz de Tenerife: 98% Operability

-The anchorage area of the Port of Santa Cruz de Tenerife is located in the Northeast of the port, reaching Punta del Roquete, after Playa del Burro and Igueste de San Andrés.
-That is, about five miles from the green light of the East Dock.
-Throughout most of the year, there are a very high number of anchorage operations in the Port of Santa Cruz de Tenerife, sheltered and protected from the prevailing winds, from the Northeast to the Southwest, through the northern winds.
+The anchorage area of the Port of Santa Cruz de Tenerife is located to the northeast of the port, reaching up to Punta del Roquete, past Playa del Burro and Igueste de San Andrés, about five miles from the green of the East Breakwater.
+The operability at anchor in the Port of Santa Cruz de Tenerife is very high throughout the year, with shelter and protection from prevailing winds, from NE to SW, passing through the winds from the North.

-It also has a very good anchors’ grip on the seabed, from 30-40 to 80-90 metres for large vessels, and clean, with no seamounts or obstacles posing a hazard to safe navigation.
-The ships anchored in this port also have near-shore services, good towing and pilotage of ships services available 24 hours a day, 365 days a year, as well as maritime and port control service, which enables the immediate detection of possible anchor dragging.
+It also has very good holding ground- grip of the anchors on the seabed- with optimal depths, from 30/40 meters up to 80/90 for large vessels, and clean, without shoals or obstacles that pose a danger to navigation.
+The ships anchored here also have nearby services on land, a good tugboat service, and pilots available 24 hours a day, 365 days a year, as well as the maritime-port control service, which enables the immediate detection of possible ship drifts.

-According to the courses, the nautical chart of the 6120-anchorage area of the Instituto Hidrográfico de la Marina Española (Marine Hydrographic Institute), portolan charts and maps issued by the Port Authority of Santa Cruz de Tenerife, “the main characteristic of the anchorage of Zone II of the Port of Santa Cruz de Tenerife is that it is quite sheltered from the prevailing winds of northeast component that blow over the islands, reaching ninety percent of the days in summer and exceeding seventy percent in the yearly calculation”.
-The macizo de Anaga plays a decisive role in this protection thanks to its geographical configuration that provides protection and makes it possible for anchoring operations to be carried out with almost no difficulties.
+According to the routes, the nautical chart of anchorage area 6120 of the Spanish Hydrographic Institute, portulans, and situation plans issued by the Port Authority of Santa Cruz de Tenerife, “the main characteristic of the anchorage area of Zone II of the Port of Santa Cruz de Tenerife is that it is quite sheltered from the prevailing NE winds, which blow on the islands reaching ninety percent of the days in summer and exceeding seventy percent in the annual count.”
+The Anaga massif plays a decisive role in this protection thanks to its geographical configuration, which provides shelter and allows anchoring operations to be carried out practically without any difficulty.

 These files are only available in Spanish.